haanhvu/clickhouse-trace-exporting-benchmarks/setup/opentelemetry-collector/step2-schemaimprovements/README.md

 SETTINGS index_granularity=8192, ttl_only_drop_parts = 1;
 ```

+The hardware is the same as [step1-originalschema](https://github.com/haanhvu/jaeger-clickhouse-benchmark/tree/main/setup/opentelemetry-collector/step1-originalschema).

 ## New data types

 To benchmark the new data types, please use [this branch of the ClickHouse exporter](https://github.com/haanhvu/opentelemetry-collector-contrib).

 There's a detailed explanation in the [README of the branch](https://github.com/haanhvu/opentelemetry-collector-contrib/blob/newtypes/exporter/clickhouseexporter/README.md).

+Hardware: [n3.xlarge.x86](n3.xlarge.x86) (We need bigger hardware to build collector from source)